-Author has written 1 story for Silent Hill.
+Author has written 2 stories for Silent Hill, and David Eddings.

 Well, about me.
 I’m in my twenties (for the moment) and sometimes I’m in the U.S, sometimes not(currently not).
 I normally write plays (comedies) and sketches, but I hadn’t had any ideas for a while so I thought I’d try something a little different.
 Like most of you, I enjoyed the Silent Hill series of games and I thought Silent Hill 2, in particular, had one of the best plotlines of any video game I've ever seen.
 Scratch that, actually—it had one of the best plotlines I've seen, period.
 Since horror was something new for me, and since I was reasonably familiar with the storyline, I settled on trying to novelize it.
 The next paragraph is sort of an expanded history of the project and if you’re not really interested in hearing me ramble on for four-hundred words or so, you can just skip it.